kparc/kcc/README.md

 ---------------------

-Indeed, the title of this document seems to make sense to k intepreter and evaluates to infinity, and very soon you will easily infer its meaning as well.
+Indeed, the title of this document seems to make sense to k intepreter and evaluates to infinity, and very soon you will easily infer what it actually means.

 ### remarks on style